mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Foundations of Prompting.md

 5. Practice Activity (5 min)

-Activity: Participants rewrite vague prompts into strong ones using a checklist.
+**Activity:** Participants rewrite vague prompts into strong ones using a checklist.<br>
-Example: Turn “Make this sound nicer” into “Rewrite this email to sound more empathetic and professional.”
+**Example:** Turn “Make this sound nicer” into “Rewrite this email to sound more empathetic and professional.”

 6. Wrap-Up & Q&A (5 min)

 ## ✅ Knowledge Check (Multiple Choice)

 What is the first step in writing a good prompt?